statisticsnorway/tink-fpe-python/README.md

 ### Dockerfile

 As of this writing (27.03.2023), Tink does not yet provide Python wheels for versions `>1.6.x`.
 Thus, in order to use Tink FPE, we need to build Tink, which involves using bazel and and compiling protobuf sources.
 The following shows a Dockerfile that demonstrates how this can be done.
 Notice that this is for the `x86` architecture.
-If you are on another architecture (e.g. `arm`), you need to  substitute the bazel and protbuf references to match your architecture.
+If you are on another architecture (e.g. `arm`), you need to substitute the bazel and protobuf references to match your system architecture.

 ```dockerfile
 FROM python:3.10-bullseye